qiuysh/create-two-scripts/packages/cts-template/README.md

 ### cts-template

-A template used by create-two-scripts.
+A react application template used by create-two-scripts.